farhiongit/message-in-the-bottle/README.md

 ## Destruction of a bottle

-Thereafter, once *all the receivers are done* in the user program, the bottle can be destroyed safely with `BOTTLE_DESTROY`.
+Thereafter, once *all the receivers are done* in the user program, and the bottle is not needed anymore, it can be destroyed safely with `BOTTLE_DESTROY`.

 Note that `BOTTLE_DESTROY` does not call `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` by default because the user program *should ensure* that all receivers have returned from calls to `BOTTLE_DRAIN` between `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` and `BOTTLE_DESTROY` (usually, waiting for the receivers to finish with a `pthread_join` might suffice), otherwise, some thread resources might not be released properly (mutexes and conditions).

-Once unneeded, the message queue will later be detroyed by `BOTTLE_DESTROY`.

 ## Other features